Welcome to

 Social Prescribing Day is a global moment to recognise that health is shaped by many factors, including connection, routine, purpose, and whether people feel they belong.
 The 2026 theme says it plainly: Community is medicine.

-Social prescribing prioritises social connection as a preventative health measure.
-It links people to non‑medical supports like community groups, creative activities, movement, learning, and shared interests.
+Social prescribing for older people connects individuals with community support services and social activities that improve mental health, reduce loneliness, and support overall wellbeing.
+It prioritises social connection as a preventative health measure.
+It links people to non‑medical supports that provide spaces for creative activities, movement, learning, and shared interests.
 Not as a last resort, but as part of how we prevent poor health from taking hold in the first place.

 That shift matters.

 When people are socially isolated, disconnected, or stuck at home with little reason to engage, the impacts show up later in very real ways.
 This can look like declining mental health, reduced confidence, poor physical health, and increased reliance on clinical services.
-Social prescribing recognises that if we put connection first, we can reduce the need for medical intervention later.
+Social prescribing recognises that if we put connection first, we can reduce the need for medical intervention later, especially for older adults.

-This is something we've always done at Inclusee.
+This is something we’ve always done at the Inclusee Virtual Community Centre.

 The importance of this shift is gaining momentum.
 USA Surgeon General, Dr Vivek Murthy, just launched his 'Staying Human' campaign this week with a focus on building a life of connection, joy and meaning.